cuzzo/js-inheritance/README.md

 var cat = construct_mammal("meow");
 ```

-# "new" magic
+# `new` magic
-* In Ruby, you define the "initialize" method, but you call it with: Mammal.new().
+* In Ruby, you define the "initialize" method, but you call it with: `Mammal.new()`.
-* Fortunately, JavaScript also has a "new" keyword.
+* Fortunately, JavaScript also has a `new` keyword.
-* With the "new" keyword, in JavaScript, every function can behave as a constructor.
+* With the `new` keyword, in JavaScript, every function can behave as a constructor.
 * But these functions are typically written with a special style.

 ```javascript